Strong convergence to operator-valued semicirculars: Applications

-Then $(\eta^{(n)}, b^{(n)}, X^{(n)})$ converges weakly and strongly in covariance law to $(\eta,b,X)$, both almost surely and in expectation. \end{thm} \begin{proof} We will reduce the proof to applications of Theorems~\ref{introthm: weak convergence} and \ref{introthm: strong convergence}, so we begin by establishing a bound for the Choi matrices.
-Fixing a finite $F\subseteq I$, observe that Choi matrix $T_F^{(n)}$ associated to $\eta_F^{(n)}$ is given by
+\begin{proof} We will reduce the proof to applications of Theorems~\ref{introthm: weak convergence} and \ref{introthm: strong convergence}, so we begin by establishing a bound for the Choi matrices.
+Fixing a finite $F\subseteq I$, observe that the Choi matrix $T_F^{(n)}$ associated to $\eta_F^{(n)}$ is given by

 As the bracketed terms in the last expression are diagonal matrices for each $i,j\in F$, we obtain

 In particular, $(\log{n})^3\| T_F^{(n)}\|\to 0$ as $n\to\infty$ for all finite $F\subseteq I$.\\

 (\textbf{Weak Convergence}): In light of (\ref{eqn: weighted GUE covariance norm}), to apply Theorem~\ref{introthm: weak convergence} it remains to show $(\eta^{(n)},b^{(n)})$ converges in covariance law to $(\eta,b)$.
 We will establish the following stronger claim: for all covariance monomials $f=m_0(t) \Lambda_{\pi,\vec{\imath}}[m_1(t),\ldots, m_{2k-1}(t)]m_{2k}(t)$ one has